No Tags Found!

 Dear Friend,

-Here what Shri Dinesh Divekar cited is very much agreeable and have the merit.
-Yet, some suggestions are herewith either it is applicable or worthy according to the truths :
+Here, what Shri Dinesh Divekar cited is very much agreeable and has merit.
+Yet, some suggestions are herewith, whether they are applicable or worthy according to the truths:

-1) Where the management/organisation know there is a conflict between the two employee that should have been sorted out, failure, certainly raise conflicts and the intention of moving away to another job/service for better prospects never be vitiated.
-In some cases even they prefer to go to the lower own in getting big shots at the later date.
+1) Where the management/organisation knows there is a conflict between two employees that should have been sorted out, failure certainly raises conflicts and the intention of moving away to another job/service for better prospects should never be vitiated.
+In some cases, they even prefer to go to a lower level to get bigger opportunities at a later date.
 The failure to resolve the issue is the main cause.
-In the instant case it is very much glaring facts.
+In this particular case, these facts are very glaring.

 From India, Arcot

-I believe Sanjay has posted a case study, similar to what appears in trade publications and is trying to raise a view point so he (I think) can respond to this case study with a balanced answer or provoke responses so he can poll and choose the right way to deal with a real life situation.
+I believe Sanjay has posted a case study similar to what appears in trade publications.
+He is trying to raise a viewpoint so that he (I think) can respond to this case study with a balanced answer or provoke responses.
+This way, he can poll and choose the right way to deal with a real-life situation.

 From India, Mumbai